 - Collaborate with Affordable Housing Developers: Affordable housing developers work to develop, conserve and promote rental and ownership affordable housing.
-The City will convene a housing developers workshop to explore opportunities for affordable housing development. - Provide Financial Assistance: The City will waive Quimby fee and the Residential Impact Fee of \$1,000 per unit for affordable housing. - Provide Letters of Support for Funding Applications: The City will support developers' application of funding (such as Low Income Housing Tax Credit or State HOME funds) for affordable housing.
+The City will convene a housing developers workshop to explore opportunities for affordable housing development (including for extremely low income households and households with special needs). - Provide Financial Assistance: The City will waive Quimby fee and the Residential Impact Fee of \$1,000 per unit for affordable housing. - Provide Letters of Support for Funding Applications: The City will support developers' application of funding (such as Low Income Housing Tax Credit or State HOME funds) for affordable housing. - Prioritize Review for Affordable Housing: The City will prioritize the review of housing projects with an affordable housing component exceeding 20 percent of affordable units.